The Definitive List of SEO Trends to Prepare for in 2019

 It sounds like a character straight out of an early video game.
 And in some ways, that guess is not so far off.
 Meet RankBrain, the machine-learning AI (artificial intelligence) technology that Google deploys to process and organize its multitudes of search results.
 The system isn’t new.
 Launched in 2015, it’s been around for a while.
 But the factors it’s understood to prioritize are dwell time and CTRs (click-through-rates).
 And as long as RankBrain is still holding court in Google’s powerful algorithm, then paying attention to increasing both of those factors for your website will always be trendy.

 Put this trend into action: Getting more people to click on your site in the first place will depend a lot on writing a superb title tag and description that makes Google’s heart sing.
 That’s the information that shows up on your listing on the SERPs.
-You need to make sure the right keywords are there to get it found, and then that your phrasing is enticing enough to get searchers excited about selecting your page as the fairest of them all.
+By understanding how to do keyword research, you can then utilize your selected keywords to do just this.

 Upping your dwell time, A.K.A. how long guests are spending checking out your page, depends a lot on the user experience you offer them.
 It’s tempting to think something like font size or image arrangement couldn’t possibly be included in the same conversation as AI.
-Yet, web design affects SEO, and should be taken seriously as a result.
+Yet, SEO website design should be taken seriously.
 You can conveniently use Google Analytics to track your numbers, and measure the impact design tweaks you make might on the average user’s browsing time.

 08. Sprinkle LSI keywords in your content